aquelle-cp/RSCompetitions/README.md

 ## Installation

-1. Make sure you have Python installed (should return Python 3.x.x)
+1. Make sure you have Python installed (should return Python 3.x.x, if it doesn't, download from [here](https://www.python.org/downloads/))
 ```bash
 python3 --version
 ```
- If you don't, download from [here](https://www.python.org/downloads/)

 2. Clone the repository (enter this in the command line or terminal ____ figure out what this is on Windows)
 ```bash
 git clone git@github.com:aquelle-cp/RSCompetitions.git
 ```

 3. Install dependencies (pip3 should have been included with Python)
 ```bash
 pip3 install -r requirements.txt
 ```